This document sets out our policy and practices on use and protection of any information that you give Williamsons when you use our services.

 When you first contact us to ask if we can assist you with our service

-Necessary for our legitimate interests (to ensure we meet our regulators’ requirements)
+Necessary for our legitimate interest and legal obligations (to ensure we meet our regulators’ requirements)

 Allowing IT suppliers to administer and protect our business and website